ONSBigData/LCF-project/solrconfiguration.md

-9. New file imported.
+8. New file with other types of fieldsimported.
 Steps